babar-raza/package-descriptions/apose.com/nuget/aspose-for-cpp/Aspose.Tasks.md

 ```

 ### Create Project from Scratch using C++
-Following code sample shows how to create a project file using C++ and then create a task and a sub-task within that project.
+Following code sample shows how to create a project file using C++ and then create a task and a sub-task within that project:

 ```c++
 // Create project instance
 System::SharedPtr<Project> project = System::MakeObject<Project>();